-Energy-Efficient Fleet
+Energy-Efficient Fleet focusing on reduced fuel consumption and CO2

 Only US listed public company in the OSV sector that did not go through a financial restructuring during downturn

 - (1) Bloomberg, as of market close on April 20, 2023. - (2) As of FYE December 31, 2022.
 For continuing operations by Net Book Value for Asset Base. - (3) Construction-in Progress (includes FSV Hull 489, whose delivery is deferred indefinitely at the Company's option).
 Source: Company filings.